 The hotel, it turned out, had suddenly closed down.
 I would piece together the details from snippets provided by several people over the next couple of days (no one does gossip like small villages)…

 It had been in business when I’d booked, some three weeks earlier, but it had been in serious trouble for some time.
-A once-thriving business, it had been bought by people who, from the sound of it, wanted a perpetual holiday rather than a gruelling business.
+A once-thriving business, it had been bought by people who, from the sound of it, may have wanted a perpetual holiday rather than a gruelling business.
 Consequently, they’d not been doing well.

 Taking It Surprisingly Well

 If this is what actually happened, then I have not the words.
 It’s one thing to go under; that can happen to any business.
 It’s quite another to dump that on your staff.
 Who are in fact now your ex-staff, much to their surprise.
 And speaking of surprise, I’m told the guests took it ‘surprisingly well’.